 Since an inbound contact center is responsible for fielding inbound customer service or sales calls, it requires an ACD (Automatic Call Distributor).
-This will route calls to the correct agents.
+This will route calls to the best-skilled agents.

 An outbound contact center needs a predictive or auto dialer.
 Predictive dialers connect agents only to calls answered by actual people.
-This increases efficiency and helps lower costs.
+This increases your contact center's efficiency by up to 300% and helps lower costs.

 Blended contact centers support both inbound and outbound call operations, so they require both an ACD and a predictive dialer.